bduggan/raku-llm-dwim/README.md

 NAME
 ====

-DWIM -- Do What I Mean, with help from large language models.
+LLM::DWIM -- Do What I Mean, with help from large language models.

 SYNOPSIS
 ========

-    use DWIM;
+    use LLM::DWIM;

     say dwim "How many miles is it from the earth to the moon?";
     # Approximately 238,900 miles (384,400 kilometers)